apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 #### Using BOM packaging

-Maven 4 introduces a dedicated `bom` packaging type to provide a [Bill of Materials BOM][bomguide].
+Maven 4 introduces a dedicated `bom` packaging type to provide a [Bill of Materials BOM POM][bompomguide].
-This now differentiates between parent POMs and dependency-managing BOMs.
+This now differentiates between parent POMs and dependency-managing BOM POMs.
 The new type is only available as a build POM in Model Version 4.1.0 and later, but Maven generates a full Maven 3 compatible consumer POM during the build.

-The following code snippet shows an example for a BOM using the new `<packaging>` type.
+The following code snippet shows an example for a BOM POM using the new `<packaging>` type.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.1.0"